-Vinaigrette salad is a festive, bright, and healthy beet salad and an absolute staple in Russian cuisine.
-You’d be hard-pressed to find a Slavic person who hasn’t made or eaten it at least once in their lifetime.
-It’s truly hard to communicate just how much Slavic people love beets…
+This beet vinaigrette salad is a festive and bright beetroot salad that is an absolute staple in Russian/Ukrainian/Slavic cuisine.
+You’d be hard-pressed to find a Slavic person who hasn’t made or eaten it at least once in their lifetime!
+It’s truly hard to communicate just how much Slavic people love beets!

 What is Vinaigrette Salad?

-Russian vinaigrette salad is a traditional Russian beet salad made with potatoes, carrots, sunflower oil, and salt.
-Below, find an overview of the flavor, texture, and cooking time for this recipe.
+Russian vinaigrette salad (or “vinegret”) is a traditional Slavic/Russian beet salad made with potatoes, carrots, sunflower oil, and salt.
+Here’s a quick overview of the flavor, texture, and cooking time for this beet salad recipe.

 - Flavor: The flavor of this salad rides on the natural flavors of the veggies and the earthiness of the sunflower oil.
 It’s delicious in its simplicity and so addicting!

-- Texture: Russian vinaigrette salad is chunky, yet easy to chew.
+- Texture: Russian vinaigrette salad is chunky and crisp, yet still very easy to chew.

 How To Make Vinaigrette Salad